-INTRODUCTION FIELD 1: TRAINING POLICY AND CHARACTERISATION Standard 1: The study programme is consistent with the institution's training strategy Standard 2: The study programme is open to international students in line with the priorities defined by the institution Standard 3: The study programme benefits from research links that are coherent with its outcomes Standard 4: The study programme maintains links with the socio-economic world FIELD 2: PEDAGOGICAL ORGANISATION OF THE STUDY PROGRAMME Standard 5: The structure of the study programme and the teaching methods used are adapted to the target skills.
-Standard 6: The study programme develops and diversifies its teaching practices to foster student success Standard 7: The programme's content and mechanisms are adapted to make it internationally accessible Standard 8: The study programme content is consistent with the needs of the socio-economic sector and lifelong learning FIELD 3: ATTRACTIVENESS, PERFORMANCE AND RELEVANCE OF THE STUDY PROGRAMME Standard 9: The programme develops and monitors its attractiveness to its different audiences Standard 10: Student success is monitored on the study programme Standard 11: The study programme analyses its graduates' job-market integration and further studies in relation to its objectives and the job market FIELD 4: ACADEMIC PROGRAMME MANAGEMENT AND CONTINUOUS IMPROVEMENT Standard 12: The programme is managed and implemented by a formally identified teaching team Standard 13: The study programme has the resources required to achieve its objectives Standard 14: The study programme defines an evaluation process that facilitates its development in a process of continuous improvement Standard 15: The study programme is based on a quality- and ethics-based approach ANNEX Correspondence table for Hcéres standards and the ESG
+INTRODUCTION FIELD 1: TEACHING POLICY AND CHARACTERISATION OF THE STUDY PROGRAMME Standard 1: The study programme is consistent with the institution's educational teaching strategy Standard 2: The study programme is open to international students in line with the priorities defined by the institution.
+Standard 3: The study programme benefits from research links that are coherent with its outcomes Standard 4: The study programme maintains links with the socio-economic world FIELD 2: PEDAGOGICAL ORGANISATION OF THE STUDY PROGRAMME Standard 5: The structure of the study programme and the teaching methods used are adapted to the target skills.
+5 Standard 6: The study programme develops and diversifies its teaching practices to foster student success Standard 7: The programme's content and mechanisms are adapted to its effective international dimension 5 Standard 8: The study programme content is consistent with the needs of the socio-economic sector and lifelong learning FIELD 3: STUDENTS' PATHWAY Standard 9: The programme ensures the quality of its students' guidance and recruitment, as well as its attractiveness to its different target groups Standard 10: The programme ensures the quality of student success Standard 11: The programme ensures the quality of the professional integration and further study of its graduates in relation to its objectives and the labour market FIELD 4: ACADEMIC PROGRAMME MANAGEMENT AND CONTINUOUS IMPROVEMENT Standard 12: The programme is managed and implemented by a formally identified teaching team 6 Standard 13: The study programme has the resources required to achieve its objectives Standard 14: The study programme defines an evaluation process that facilitates its development in a process of continuous improvement Standard 15: The study programme relies on a quality- and ethics-based approach ANNEX8 Correspondence table for Hcéres standards and the ESG